 On the second story, a hallway usually connects at least four bedrooms and one bathroom.
 Roomy kitchens, living areas and finished basements provide additional space for hosting visitors.
 Details like formal entryways, upscale crown molding and intricate fireplaces give Colonial homes a sophisticated flair.

 Early American homeowners were limited in paint color options, as imported pigments were expensive and scarce.
 Many used locally mined earth pigments for the trim and frame pieces only, leaving the masonry body exposed and untreated.
 These earth pigments produced colors like ochre, umber and sienna.

 When Georgian architecture emerged during the 18th century, paint pigments imported from Europe resulted in more colorful exteriors like red, orange and Prussian blue.
 By the second half of the 18th century, however, vibrant hues would give way to more subdued shades like white and light grays and blues.
 White would eventually become the dominant shade seen in most modern Colonial-style homes.

-Top Flooring Options for Colonial HomesSchedule An Appointment
+Top Flooring Options for Colonial HomesSchedule an appointment

 1. Best Carpet for Colonial-Style Homes

 Because wall-to-wall carpet didn’t make its debut until the 1930s, it wasn’t found in traditional Colonial-style homes.
-However, you can still incorporate carpet flooring into your modern Colonial interior if you prefer a plusher, comfier feel.
+However, you can still incorporate carpet into your modern Colonial interior if you prefer a plusher, comfier feel.

 2. Best Hardwood for Colonial-Style Homes